Real McCoy (band): 1997–1998: Group decline after One More Time album

 In 1997, the follow-up album One More Time was released.
 Singer Lisa Cork was recruited as a replacement for Petersen and Kasar.
 Wind produced the album without Hassas or Brunner's involvement and instead worked with the Lemon Productions team (Adebratt, Carr & Ekman) and songwriter/producer Brent Argovitz.
-The Berman Brothers produced a Shania Twain cover for the album, while also making new remixes for the singles.
+The Berman Brothers produced a cover of Shania Twain's "(If You're Not in It for Love) I'm Outta Here!" for the album, while also making new remixes for the singles.
 For promotional reasons, Jeglitza was credited as an executive producer alongside Davis.
 The lead single from the album, (also called "One More Time"), reached No. 3 in Australia and achieved platinum status but saw lesser success in the U.S. peaking at No. 27 on the chart.
 The follow-up singles "I Wanna Come (with You)" and the Shania Twain cover "(If You're Not in It for Love) I'm Outta Here!" failed to chart and were also commercial failures.
 The disappointing commercial sales of the album and the final singles lead to the quick demise of the lineup in 1997.
 In 1998, BMG re-released the original Space Invaders album, under the title Real McCoy – Love & Devotion in Germany.

 1999–2015: Real McCoy continuation and hiatus

 In 1999 and 2000, two new Real McCoy singles were released with an all new line-up.
 Rapper Jason Ammon and singers Gabriele Koopmans and Ginger Maria Kamphuis were marketed as the 'new' Real McCoy.
 The first single released with the new line-up was a re-recorded version of "It's On You".
 Koopmans and Kamphuis recorded new vocals for the song, while Jeglitza re-recorded his original rap verses.
 A music video was filmed for the single in Miami, Florida, starring Ammon, Koopmans and Kamphuis with a cameo from Jeglitza.
 Ammon mimed Jeglitza's rap vocals in the music video.
 A second single titled "Hey Now" was released in 2000, featuring rap from Ammon and singing from Koopmans and Kamphuis.
 Both singles became commercial failures resulting in the demise of the new line-up.

 After a long hiatus, Jeglitza (under the name Real McCoy) collaborated with the Polish band Ich Troje in 2006 to create the song "Follow My Heart".
 Jeglitza and the band represented Poland at the 2006 Eurovision Song Contest.
 The song, however, failed to qualify for the grand final.
 In early 2007, a new Real McCoy song titled "People Are Still Having Sex" was released in Germany.
-The single was a cover of the famous La Tour single of the same name.
+The single was a cover of the famous LaTour single of the same name.

 In August 2009, Jeglitza performed as Real McCoy with singers Debbie Butts and Gemma Louise Sampson for DJ BoBo's "DJ BoBo and Friends" concert in Engelberg, Switzerland.
 Jeglitza also recorded the track "Two Hearts" with Butts and Sampson, but the track was never released officially.